How to Deal With a Breakup and Feel Empowered

 Honor your true feelings

 Productively moving on from a breakup first means grieving the relationship in a real way.
 Give yourself the chance to feel and express all of your emotions, whether that’s by crying, journaling, or talking to people who support you.
 Don’t worry if your feelings don’t make sense to you, and don’t put any restrictions on what you should or shouldn’t feel.
+There’s no right or wrong when it comes to how to deal with a breakup.

 “Only you know what the relationship was like on the inside,” says social worker Jude Treder-Wolff.
 “It’s okay to be devastated at the ending of a relationship other people never understood or believed in, and it’s okay to be relieved at the ending of a draining, difficult relationship that looked good to people on the outside.”